1995parham/dotfiles/archinstall/README.md

 - Create Filesystems using e.g. `mkfs.fat -F32`, `mkfs.btrfs`.
 Again you can skip this step and then do it in `archinstall` TUI.

 - Enable NTP.
-It is a required step because incorrect time may cause issue with HTTPS.
+It is a required step because incorrect time may cause issue with HTTPS mirrors.

 ```bash
 datetimectl set-ntp true